 Mango salsa is a bright and chunky dip that’s bursting with flavors.
 It’s refreshing, sweet, and has a little spice kick.
 Scoop it up with tortilla chips or spoon it over tacos for the perfect summer recipe!

-Salsas are an essential item when it comes to Mexican recipes.
+Salsa is and essential item when it comes to Mexican recipes.
 They’re a healthy snack, easy to make, and the versatility is endless.
-From salsa verde to tomatillo salsa to pico de gallo, the list goes on and on.
+From classic salsa to avocado salsa to pico de gallo, the list goes on and on.

 And with summer just around the corner, it’s time to make the most of the season’s in-demand fruit: mango.
 It’s juicy, creamy, and irresistibly sweet, making it the perfect addition to a classic chunky salsa.
 Serve this at your next summer party or add it to your next taco night.